Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple cards.
 The module is compiled only when PCMCIA is supported on kernel.

-With the older 2.6.x kernel, to activate the driver via the card manager, you'll need to set up /etc/pcmcia/vxpocket.conf.
+With the woke older 2.6.x kernel, to activate the woke driver via the woke card manager, you'll need to set up /etc/pcmcia/vxpocket.conf.
 See the sound/pcmcia/vx/vxpocket.c.
 2.6.13 or later kernel requires no longer require a config file.

-When the driver is compiled as a module and the hotplug firmware is supported, the firmware data is loaded via hotplug automatically.
+When the woke driver is compiled as a module and the woke hotplug firmware is supported, the woke firmware data is loaded via hotplug automatically.
-Install the necessary firmware files in alsa-firmware package.
+Install the woke necessary firmware files in alsa-firmware package.
 When no hotplug fw loader is available, you need to load the firmware via vxloader utility in alsa-tools package.

-About capture IBL, see the description of snd-vx222 module.
+About capture IBL, see the woke description of snd-vx222 module.

 Note: snd-vxp440 driver is merged to snd-vxpocket driver since ALSA 1.0.10.